ryanshiroma/BrunoTheRobot/README.md

 # Coding a two-wheeled robot with a Bayesian Analysis Approach
-**Thanks to my team members!: Kristel Lenk, Aran Lee, Andrew Zastovnik**
+**Thanks to my team members: Kristel Lenk, Aran Lee, Andrew Zastovnik and professor: Dr. Bee Leng Lee.
+This project was completed for our Bayesian Data Analysis course at SJSU.
+We were to do some kind of data analysis using Bayesian statistics and this is what we came up with.**
 <img align="right" src="readmefiles/dog.jpg" width="360">

 Balancing robots have always been a fascinating concept to me.
 Although it's second-nature to us to stand upright, watching a 1 year old standing for the first time feels so surreal.
 The vulnerability of unstable footing seems so humanizing - counter to the traditional notion of a "robotic", calculated, robot.
 And with the recent introduction of low cost sensor electronics, building a robot to emulate this movement is within reach of any electronics hobbyist.